-The toll revenue forecast presented in Table 55 is for tolls collected both at the CFX Dallas Mainline and at the SR 520 ramps.
-During the 11-year forecast period through FY 2026, toll revenue on the Beachline East Expressway is projected to increase to nearly \$8 million, up from approximately \$5 million in FY 2016.
-A higher toll revenue growth in FY 2018 and FY 2023 is largely due to the indexing of cash toll rates implemented every five years as required by the Statutes.
+On July 1, 2014, the Beachline East Expressway became the second expansion project to be acquired by the Turnpike.
+The toll revenue forecast for this facility is presented in Table 55 and is for tolls collected by CFX at the Dallas Mainline on behalf of Turnpike and at the SR 520 ramps.
+During the 11-year forecast period through FY 2029, toll revenue on the Beachline East Expressway is projected to approach \$9 million, up from approximately \$6 million in FY 2019.
+A higher toll revenue growth in FY 2019 reflects recovery from the revenue loss due to Hurricane Irma in the preceding year as discussed in section 3.4.
+Similarly, a higher toll revenue growth in FY 2023 and FY 2028 is largely due to the indexing of cash toll rates implemented every five years.